Monero logo

 Getting The Current Time

-Pre hard-fork 13 this was done by just getting the computers time, from hf 13 we use an average over the last blocks3.
+Before hard-fork 13, this was done by just getting the computer's time, from hf 13 onwards, we use an average over the last blocks3.

 \(adjustedMedian = median + \frac{(TimestampWindow + 1) * DifficultyTarget}{2} \)